The complete HSP Framework

 Framework development

 The Human System Protocol™ developed in stages.
-The core has remained the same: behavior is not seen as an isolated problem, but as output from a system that processes input, assigns meaning, follows operating rules, allocates capacity and tries to preserve safety.
+The core has remained the same: behavior is not seen as an isolated problem, but as output from a system that processes input, assigns meaning, follows operating rules, allocates capacity and learns from feedback.

 What changed across the versions is mainly the precision of the language and the practical usability of the model.